 Does it make sense to start off development programmes in a so-called fragile state, a place where the government is far from able to fulfill its role and war is always around the corner?
-That was the key question in my research proposal at the time I arrived in Sudan in September 2010.
+That was the key question in my research proposal at the time I arrived in Sudan.

 The country was in uncertain times, as expectant of a referendum to be held in January 2011 in which the people from the South could vote for separation from the North.
 After a war which took almost 22 years, 2 million lives and displaced 4.9 million people, the referendum is seen as a once-in-a-lifetime opportunity to say goodbye to the central government in Khartoum amongst the majority of the Southerners.